ceford/j4xdemos-data-jdocmanual/manuals/docs/en/jdocmanual/article-new.md

 included when the database is built initially.

 The article will disappear from the New Articles list and appear in the Articles list.

+## Create a Menu Item

+After creating a new article you need to create a new menu item for it.
+Just follow the procedure described under menu Items.
+You will need to use the heading and filename used when creating the new article.